Graduation cords from Honors Graduation have made this opportunity possible. Thanks for your generosity!

 - We select 5 winners to receive $10,000 tuition scholarships to their colleges, with the top one receiving $5,000 funding to launch their project into the design thinking cycle once more during the summer of 2021 to maximize impact.
 We select applications based on their completion, seriousness, and viability.

 - All high school seniors are eligible.

 Read full terms & conditions here:

-To be eligible for the scholarship, applicants must be graduating high school seniors planning on attending an accredited college or university in the United States of America.
+To be eligible for the scholarship, applicants must be graduating high school seniors planning on attending an accredited college or university or trade school in the United States of America.
 Additionally, students must have met all of the requirements described on this website (https://honorsgradu.com/).
 Employees of Honors Graduation and their families are not eligible to participate.
 Submissions must be received before the deadlines in order to qualify for the scholarship program.
 Mailed applications must be postmarked by that deadline.
 There are no citizenship requirements.